What is the purpose of the Deer Management Plan?

 Lethal reduction via sharpshooting will be used to quickly reduce the deer population and achieve the initial deer density goal.
 It is anticipated that it will take two to three years of deer management actions to reach the target deer density.
 Deer density and vegetation growth will be monitored annually and reduction will take place as needed to maintain the desired density.

 For a control agent to be acceptable, NPS has established that it must:

 ● Be federally approved for application to free ranging populations.

 ● Provide multi-year efficacy (3-5yrs.)

 ● Would leave no hormonal residue in meat.

 At this time, no acceptable and effective reproductive control agents are available.

 Why is chronic wasting disease (CWD) included as part of the deer management plan?

-Chronic Wasting Disease (CWD) was included as part of this plan, as the battlefield lies within a 60 mile radius of known CWD cases.
-The park has an approved Environmental Assessment (EA) for dealing with this disease if it should move near or within the battlefield boundary.
-The EA was written and included in this plan/EIS to work in conjunction with the State of Maryland’s efforts in controlling the spread of this disease among the deer population.
+Chronic wasting disease (CWD) was included as part of this plan because the battlefield lies within a 60-mile radius of known CWD cases.
+The park has an approved Environmental Assessment (EA) for dealing with this disease if it moves near or within the battlefield boundary.
+The EA was written and included in this plan/EIS to work in conjunction with the State of Maryland’s efforts to control the spread of this disease in the deer population.
 There is currently no evidence that CWD is transmissible to humans or domestic livestock.
-The park will test deer prior to donation to food banks.
+The park will test deer before donating the venison to food banks.